dch/glazier/README.md

 # Using Glazier  ##############################################################

-Glazier requires 5 things to run successfully
+Glazier requires 6 things to run successfully

-1. you are logged in as a local user "couchdb" which has admin permissions
+1. you are logged in as a local user with admin permissions
 2. Windows XP, 2003, Vista, Windows 7 or 2008, either 32 or 64-bit platforms
 3. internet connectivity
 4. approx 12GiB of disk space during fetch & build stages
 5. download and unzipped [glazier latest zip](http://github.com/dch/glazier/zipball/master)
 6. an optional environment variable, `%RELAX%`, set to where you wish to have CouchDB and Erlang built within.
 If none is selected, `c:\relax` will be used.

 ## Current State ##############################################################